javo0101/introGIS/lessons.md

 - stack map layers
 - export map layers

-What's needed to perform a *spatial join by attribute*
+What's needed to perform a *spatial join by attribute*:
-- There must be a column in both datasets that matches and will serve as a key.*
+- There must be a column in both datasets that matches and will serve as a key to link the two datasets.*
 - The columns that serve as a key must be the same data type.*
-- The text file must has precise location data, such as an address or latitude and longitude.
+- The text file must have precise location data, such as an address or latitude and longitude.

 ## Keywords
 - Spatial join by attribute